 - 1. Use of an HSM, verified by means of a manufacturer's certificate; - 2.
-A hardware crypto module provided by the CA; - 3.
-Contractual terms in the subscriber agreement requiring the Subscriber to protect the private key to a standard equivalent to FIPS 140-2 level 2 or Common Criteria EAL 4+ and with compliance being confirmed by means of an audit.
+A cloud-based key generation and protection solution with the following requirements: - a.
+Key creation, storage, and usage of Private Key must remain within the security boundaries of the cloud solution's Hardware Crypto Module that conforms to the specified requirements: - b.
+Subscription at the level that manages the Private Key must be configured to log all access, operations, and configuration changes on the resources securing the Private Key. - 2.3.
+A hardware Hardware crypto Crypto module Module provided by the CA; - 3.4.
+Contractual terms in the subscriber agreement requiring the Subscriber to protect the private Private key Key to a standard equivalent toof at least FIPS 140-2 level 2 or Common Criteria EAL 4+ and with compliance being confirmed by means of an audit.